William Contreras Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in MLB.

-- The Braves' 3.82 team ERA ranks fifth among all MLB pitching staffs.
+- The Braves have a 3.85 team ERA that ranks seventh across all MLB pitching staffs.

-- The Braves surrender the third-fewest home runs in baseball (108 total, 1.1 per game).
+- Braves pitchers combine to give up 109 home runs (1.1 per game), the third-fewest in the league.

-- His last time out came out of the bullpen on Sunday, July 16 when the righty threw 4 2/3 innings against the Kansas City Royals, surrendering three earned runs while allowing four hits.
+- In his most recent appearance on Sunday, the right-hander went six innings against the Milwaukee Brewers, giving up two earned runs while surrendering four hits.

-- In 15 games this season, the 29-year-old has put up an ERA of 4.02, with 4.5 strikeouts per nine innings.
-Opponents are hitting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.